 The term “religion” itself in Japanese culture defines only organized religion which has specific doctrines and requires membership.
 In general, the image evoked when Japanese people were asked about religion is overall negative.
 Why?
 Because what Japanese people know as religious groups are anti-social which produces victims or gets too much involved in politics, why bother?

 Are Japanese people are atheists?
 Atheists said to blossom amid affluence where most people feel economically secure.
 If we see that religion depends on fear, it sounds correct.
 People who are less vulnerable to the hostile forces of nature feel more in control of their lives and less in need of religion which requires you to follow certain rules to survive.

-Quite roughly, there are two religions which are prevalent in Japan; one is Shinto and the other one is Buddhism.
-Put aside the debate if the Shinto is a religion or collected belief, it surely is the foundation for Japanese way of life.
+Quite roughly, there are two religions that are prevalent in Japan; one is Shinto and the other one is Buddhism.
+Put aside the debate if the Shinto is a religion or collected belief, it surely is the foundation for the Japanese way of life.

 Based on the idea of animism, Shinto focuses on the sense of connection with nature and the appreciation.
 It is based on ritual practices of cleansing, entertaining local kami (deity) with festivals and keep oneself sincerity.
 People feel myriads of kami (deities) everywhere and they are not separate; they exist within the same world and share its interrelated complexity.

 Most of the Japanese visit Shinto shrines and asking a favor or good luck for kami without belonging to Shinto organizations.